 Each learning journey is personalised and differentiated tasks as designed to ensure all children are supported and challenged.
 During and after sessions teachers give feedback to children and time is given to consolidate learning.

 In addition to English, the children take part in Book Talk.
 These sessions focus on developing key reading skills.
 The children are aware of these skills – vocabulary, inference, prediction, explanation and summarise – and often refer to them as VIPERS.
 Book Talk sessions also provide time for teachers to model fluency and foster a safe environment for discussion.

 Reading for pleasure is very important at Freegrounds and children have plenty of opportunity to read books they have chosen.
 Daily ERIC (Everyone Reads in Class) sessions happen across the school and children have regular access to the school library to choose books.

 During daily spelling sessions, children explore spelling patterns and rules.
 Children are encouraged to be independent spellers and are expected to apply rules they have learnt when writing.
+Children also take part in word study sessions.
+During these sessions, children are able to the explore etymology and morphology of words, linking this to their knowledge of word families.
 In all classrooms, Complex Speed Sound charts are displayed.
 These support children when selecting the correct letters for various sounds.
 Any topic or key words are highlighted on topic boards and English working walls.
 Children are required to independently use the resources within the room to spell correctly.
-Phonics sessions take place for groups of children who require additional spelling support.

 Author Visit – Andy Seed